testmailtt/webhook.site/docs/schedules.md

 After creating the Schedule, you can view the logs for the last 100 scheduled requests.

+Per default, the timeout for the Schedule requests is 5 seconds, but can range from 1 to 30 seconds.
+A timeout will trigger an error notification email if enabled in Control Panel.

 ![Schedules editor](/images/schedules-editor.png)

 ## Schedule Intervals